raspberrypi/pico-examples/README.md

-# Raspberry Pi RP2350 Pico SDK Examples - Early Access
+# Raspberry Pi Pico SDK Examples

-## RP2350 Instructions
+## Getting started

-Everything below this section is from the stock pico-examples, so ignore URLs etc., but generally instructions are the same.

 The Pico SDK default continues to be to build for RP2040 (PICO_PLATFORM=rp2040), so to build for RP2350, you need to pass `-DPICO_PLATFORM=rp2350` to CMake (or `-DPICO_PLATFORM=rp2350-riscv` for RISC-V).